Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 5. Dump It Yourself

-Finally, you can always dispose of dirt at the landfill yourself.
-Most landfills will accept inert waste like soil for a set per-ton cost.
+If you're hoping to handle dirt removal on your own, you might be able to dump it yourself, depending on your area.
+Try your local landfill first.
+Most waste disposal sites will accept inert debris, like soil, for a per-ton cost.
 Search online to find a local landfill or transfer station that accepts dirt and is open to the public.
 Dumping debris on your own works for some projects, but larger amounts of dirt may call for a bigger disposal solution.
+If you don’t have a pickup truck or trailer, this probably isn’t the best option for you.

 Pickup Truck Bed Filled With Dirt and Shovel